 - Students who graduated high school or completed the GED more than 5 years prior to the admissions application date

 - Students with ACT/SAT scores on file that are 5+ years old

 - Students with COMPASS scores on file that are 2+ years old

-If your most recent test scores exempt you from the placement tests, please send the latest score report ASAP to:
+If you have not already done so, please send the latest test score report ASAP to:

 ATTN: Enrollment Services, 1201 Locust Avenue, Fairmont, WV 26554

 You may need one, two or all three assessments.

 - These placement assessments are COMPASS assessments, designed by ACT.